canonical/ubuntu-core-docs/docs/en/reference/rest.md

 #### Fields

-* `username`: The username being logged in with.
-This must be a valid email address.
+* `email`: The email address being logged in with.
+This must be a valid email address (also supported with legacy `username` field).
 * `password`: Password for this account.
 * `otp`: One time password for this account (optional).
 This field being wrong will generate the `two-factor-required` or `two-factor-failed` errors.